Arabic: Classification

 There are several features which Classical Arabic, the modern Arabic varieties, as well as the Safaitic and Hismaic inscriptions share which are unattested in any other Central Semitic language variety, including the Dadanitic and Taymanitic languages of the northern Hejaz.
 These features are evidence of common descent from a hypothetical ancestor, Proto-Arabic.
-The following features can be reconstructed with confidence for Proto-Arabic:
+The following features of Proto-Arabic can be reconstructed with confidence: